 - Implementing change that works<br><br>

 - The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

-(MUSIC) I'm Dr. Britt Andreatta.
-And I'm pleased to welcome you to this course on Leading Organizational Change.
-I've spent my professional career consulting and training on leadership and management.
+- I'm Dr. Britt Andreatta and I'm pleased to welcome you to this course on leading organizational change.
+I spent my professional career consulting and training on leadership and management.
 Did you know that 70% of change initiatives fail?
 Isn't that astonishing?
 Think about the impact that has across every industry and market.
 These failures are largely due to ineffective leadership.
-The people in charge of designing, and or implementing the change did not take into account key factors that ultimately undermine their success.
+The people in charge of designing and/or implementing a change did not take into account key factors that ultimately undermine their success.

-Unlike leading innovation, leading a change initiative is challenging.
-Because you're asking people to do something that they didn't initiative.
+Unlike leading innovation, leading a change initiative is challenging because you're asking people to do something that they didn't initiate.
 The ability to help people embrace change is crucial to your success as a leader.
-Whether you're about to lead your organization through a major change process, or your leader implementing a change that's already been designed, you'll gain valuable insights, when increase your effectiveness in leading change.
+Whether you're about to lead your organization through a major change process, or you're a leader implementing a change that's already been designed, you'll gain valuable insights that will increase your effectiveness in leading change.
 Knowing how to lead change is not only important, but imperative.
-So let's get started.
+So, let's get started.